-The Behavioral Health Outreach and Leadership Development Project (BHOLD) is a three year project funded by the Hogg Foundation for Mental Health’s Collaborative Approaches to Well-Being in Rural Communities project.
+The Behavioral Health Outreach and Leadership Development Project (BHOLD) is funded by the Hogg Foundation for Mental Health’s Collaborative Approaches to Well-Being in Rural Communities project.
 BHOLD’s goal is to work to create a healthier community in Brooks County that supports resilience, mental health and well-being.

 Over the course of the project, the program will develop a Community Collaborative and Stakeholder Advisory Group, consisting of community members.
 The community will complete a needs assessment of the area, a strategic plan and action plan to implement community identified initiatives.
 One of the aims of the project is to encourage community members to participate in all stages of the project.

 We are always looking for volunteers who want to help make a difference in Brooks County.
 Big or small, your help matters.
 Want to learn more about volunteering or attending the monthly meetings, contact Crystal Garcia at firstname.lastname@example.org.
 BHOLD’s collaborative meetings are held on the first Wednesday of every month from 12 - 1 pm.

 BHOLD Vision is that Brooks County is an educated, prosperous, strong, healthy, and drug-free community.